Gekcer/fastapi_to_do_list/README.md

 ## To-Do-List Using FastAPI, SQLAlchemy, PostgreSQL
+# Step 1: Creating Database and defining API interface
 # Database
 Database created using PostgreSQL, pgAdmin 4 and SQLAlchemy.
 Table Task consists of